Hemenway Park: Sheep

 At left, desert bighorn sheep sitting down.
 At right, desert bighorn sheep grazing.

 Desert bighorn sheep are Nevada's state animal.
 Roughly six months into Hemenway Park's 1984 opening, the sheep began visiting the park.
 In 2012, there were between 200 and 250 adult members of a bighorn sheep herd that lived in the River Mountains.
 Around a third of the sheep frequently visited Hemenway Park for grazing.
 Biologists in 2013 noticed that the park's sheep had symptoms of runny noses and coughs.
 Workers from the Nevada Department of Wildlife caught a sick ewe to undergo euthanasia so she could be dissected.
 The officials aimed to use the animal's tissues to determine whether a lethal form of pneumonia had affected the herd.
 Since bighorn sheep lack immunity to pneumonia, they frequently die in large numbers from it when exposed.
-The ewe was confirmed to be suffering from pneumonia so government officials had to stop reintroducing River Mountains animals to other mountain ranges.
+The ewe was confirmed to be suffering from pneumonia, so government officials had to stop reintroducing River Mountains animals to other mountain ranges.
 Since 2013, scientists have identified four distinct strains of the bacterium Mycoplasma ovipneumoniae in the River Mountains sheep.
-The youngest members of the herd are most at risk of dying since they have immature immune systems, causing the population's reduction.
-The number of sheep in the River Mountains grew to nearly 300 in 2015 but dropped to about 180 in 2023 owing to bacterial pneumonia.
+The youngest members of the herd are most at risk of dying since they have immature immune systems that lack the antibodies to defend against bacterial pneumonia, causing the population's reduction. sheep contract pneumonia more easily during mating season as the rams (male sheep) make trips exceeding 100 miles in both directions to find ewes (female sheep).
+The number of sheep in the River Mountains grew to nearly 300 in 2015 but dropped to about 180 in 2023 owing to pneumonia.
 Previously, about 100 sheep went to the park but by 2023 the upper limit topped out at 50 to 60 sheep.

-Since the Las Vegas Valley typically has over 200 days without rainfall, many bighorn sheep in the area are in danger of dying from the drought.
+Since the Las Vegas Valley typically has over 200 days without rainfall, many bighorn sheep in the area are in danger of dying from drought.
 While the bighorn sheep at Muddy Mountains, Arrow Canyon Range, McCullough Range, and Spotted Range face the greatest danger, the sheep from River Mountains that visit Hemenway Park are not in danger.
 This is primarily due to how close they are to Lake Mead, allowing them grazing opportunities throughout the year.
 Each year throughout the warmest six months between April and October, the mountain-dwelling sheep visit the park every day, typically beginning their descent as temperatures climb toward 90 F. They generally are at the park starting in the middle of morning and ending as the afternoon draws to a close.
-The sheep head to the park because the readily available supply of water from the park's irrigation sprinklers make life there considerably less challenging compared to mountain life.
+The sheep head to the park because readily available water from the park's irrigation sprinklers make life there considerably less challenging compared to mountain life.
 The mixture of the forbs and grass at the park provide the sheep nutritional variety, while its towering trees offer cover from the desert environment.
 The end of the fall is the sheep's mating season.
 To compete for access to mates, the male sheep at the park clash by ramming their horns against each other.